We flip a switch and it’s there. Electricity.

 It is recommended that soon after you experience a power outage that you turn to your battery-powered radio and monitor the news or weather channels to see if the outage is more widespread.
 It would be useful to have that situational awareness in case you might need to take additional steps to deal with a longer term power outage.
 Every community has an emergency broadcast station.
 Learn its frequency and then tune your radio to it and monitor the power out repair process and weather conditions.

 I keep a Kaito Voyager Pro KA600 radio in my home that is connected to AC power that keeps the internal battery charged.
 When the AC power is out I can use the radio for several hours on its internal battery, and in case of a longer term outage, it is possible to operate the radio on its integrated solar panel or its dynamo hand crank charger.
 Hand-crank capability is good because this won’t discharge your normal batteries and a 60-count crank charge can keep the radio going for over 30 minutes.
 This radio also has a USB port that allows me to recharge the battery in my cell phone if necessary.

 In the event of a longer term power outage, you’ll need something more robust to keep power flowing to you.

-You might consider a solar-powered battery backup system or perhaps a gas-powered generator.
+You might consider a solar-powered battery backup system.
 Depending on what you need to power, it might require many solar panels and big batteries.
 You just need to determine your power needs and set up a solar power battery system to cover your immediate needs.
+Another handy tool to have in case of power outage is a gas-powered generator.
+Again, your power requirements will help determine the size generator you need.
 While popular with many preppers, the downside to a gas-powered generator is that it required gasoline to run.
 And, in case of a widespread power outage you may not be able to get gas from the pump.